wangchencom/mxget/README.md

   mxget [command]

 Available Commands:
-  album       Fetch and download album songs via its id. artist      Fetch and download artist hot songs via its id. config      Specify the default behavior of mxget. help        Help about any command playlist    Fetch and download playlist songs via its id. search      Search song from the Internet. serve       Run mxget as an API server. song        Fetch and download song via its id.
+  album       Fetch and download album songs via its id artist      Fetch and download artist hot songs via its id config      Specify the default behavior of mxget help        Help about any command playlist    Fetch and download playlist songs via its id search      Search songs from the Internet serve       Run mxget as an API server song        Fetch and download single song via its id

 Flags:
   -h, --help      help for mxget